nicolaei/master/docs/thesis/source/07_discussion.md

 that was defined in the introduction.
 It is possible to scan the wireless network without affecting the clients.

-### Access Point Accuracy
+### Scan accuracy and performance

-As shown in the resutls, the discovery accuracy of the smooth scan was comparable to the full scan implementation.
+As shown in the results, the discovery accuracy of the smooth scan was comparable to the full scan implementation.
 This, together with the fact that smooth scan had a minimal impact on the client's performance, this strategy seems like a good way to conduct scans from access points.

- * Smooth scan has comparable results to full scan in relation to amount of neighbouring access points discovered.

-    * Anecdotally, most applications of access points doesn't require a the scan results to be quick.
-In clients, this requirements is there because mobile devices need to find a new access point while on the move.
-Having a 20-30 second gap where there is no connection is not acceptable in those situations.

-    * It would however not be a good idea to spread the scans over a to long timespan, even though it is possible.
-This is because that if the environment was to change
+\todo{
+    The argument in the paragraph below feels kinda week.
+}

-    * *Weakness of smooth scan*: In situations where there are a lot of mobile access points (for example in a cafe or in an outdoors environment), the scan might get corrupted data if the scan goes on for too long.
-Mobile access points might come in to view for a few seconds.
+However, the scans might not show a correct picture of the local environment if there are a lot of mobile access points in one location.
+For example at a cafe or outdoors.
+The data from the scan might show a large amount of mobile access points, and a possible channel selection might be done based on an environment that might not exist a few hours later.
+This can probably be leviated by scanning and switching channels more often, i.e. every hour.

-        * Due to this, the access point might want ****to do multiple scans before switching channels to get a more accurate reading of the local network.

-            * This should not affect clients, as we have discovered, smooth scanning from an access point has minimal impact on the clients that are connected to it.
+In addition to the accuracy of the results, the time to complete a complete scan was also recorded in the tests.
+Smooth scan was the slowest of the three purposed strategies, but seeing that these scans are done from an access point that won't be moving, it shouldn't be a problem.

+There is an edge case for mobile hotspots, however.
+Since these access points are able to move, they need to keep the time to scan lower.
+In a previous study on mobile hotspots in urban environments of $50 APs/km^2$, it was found that for a mobile hotspot moving at $16.2 km/h$, $32.4 km/h$, $64.8 km/h$ or $97.2 km/h$ the optimal scanning periods were 10, 7, 5 or 4 seconds respectively [@MobileHotspots].
+These timings are well within the measured times of a single pass of a smooth scans, but if an implementation chose to run with multiple scans, as argued in section {@sec:multiplescans}, it might become a problem.

+However, it could also be argued that these devices do not benefit from actively switching between channels, as their environment is constantly changing.
+Especially for mobile devices where battery capacity is limited.
+Though this is out of scope for this thesis and should probably be looked into by future research.

 ### On the issue of time